kellnerd/cueshit/README.md

 Convert between different cue sheet / chapter / tracklist formats.

+Each supported input format is parsed into an [internal representation] which can be serialized into a supported output format.

 ## Usage

 Install the command line app (once [Deno] is set up on your computer):